 I absolutely love wooden spoons.
 Here’s a good solid, one-piece beech wood variety, and I do own a few of these!

-The OXO brand is awesome, it is always top quality.
+The OXO brand is my fav; it is always top quality.
 This one is great for woks and other cooking too.
-It’s got a large, comfortable handle, and is safe for non-stick cookware.
+It’s got a large, comfortable handle and is safe for non-stick cookware.